cnguyen-uk/An-Introduction-to-Intermediate-Python/README.md

 ## Modules

-Modules allow for the usage of objects from outside of what's usually available.
+Modules allow for the usage of objects from outside what's usually available.
 In fact, files are actually modules, so we can use the `import` keyword to access another file's contents within the same directory.
 Below we'll see various ways of using the `import` keyword.

 ### Importing Particular Objects from a Module